To the People of Texas & All Americans in the World: Distribution

-L. SmithersMany at the Alamo believed that General Joaquín Ramírez y Sesma was commanding the Mexican troops, and that Santa Anna would arrive soon with further reinforcements.
+L. SmitherMany at the Alamo believed that General Joaquín Ramírez y Sesma was commanding the Mexican troops, and that Santa Anna would arrive soon with further reinforcements.
 (Edmondson (2000), p.
 349.)

-Ponton sent the Smithers copy of the letter to Colonel Henry Raguet, the commander of the Committee of Vigilance and Safety in Nacogdoches.
+Ponton sent the Smither copy of the letter to Colonel Henry Raguet, the commander of the Committee of Vigilance and Safety in Nacogdoches.
 Raguet kept the letter he received and sent a copy, with his additional comments, to Dr. John Sibley, the chairman of the Committee of Vigilance and Safety for Texas Affairs in Natchitoches, Louisiana.

-Smithers rode hard and delivered Travis's letter to San Felipe de Austin in fewer than 40 hours.
+Smither rode hard and delivered Travis's letter to San Felipe de Austin in fewer than 40 hours.
 In a hurriedly organized meeting, town leaders passed a series of resolutions pledging assistance to the Alamo defenders.
 The results of the meeting were printed in a broadsheet alongside a reproduction of Travis's letter.
 After distributing all 200 copies of their initial print run, newspaper publishers Joseph Baker and Thomas Borden made at least four other reproductions of the letter, resulting in more than 500 additional copies.
 Their final printing included a message from Governor Henry Smith urging the colonists "to fly to the aid of your besieged countrymen and not permit them to be massacred by a mercenary foe. ...
 The call is upon ALL who are able to bear arms, to rally without one moment's delay, or in fifteen days the heart of Texas will be the seat of war."
 On March 2, the letter was printed in the Texas Republican.
 It appeared in the other major Texas newspaper, the Telegraph and Texas Register, three days later.
 The letter was eventually reprinted throughout the United States and much of Europe.